U.S. judge dismisses NY attorney general as defendant in Trump tax returns case

 (Reuters) - A federal judge on Monday dismissed New York’s attorney general and state tax commissioner as defendants in U.S. President Donald Trump’s lawsuit seeking to block a House of Representatives committee from obtaining his New York state tax returns.

-U.S. District Judge Carl Nichols in Washington, D.C. said he lacked personal jurisdiction over Letitia James, the attorney general, and Michael Schmidt, commissioner of the state’s Department of Taxation and Finance.
+U.S. District Judge Carl Nichols in Washington, D.C. said he lacked jurisdiction over Letitia James, the attorney general, and Michael Schmidt, commissioner of the state’s Department of Taxation and Finance.
 The dismissal was without prejudice.

 Nichols said Trump could sue the New York officials in that state.

+The lawsuit is just one of several court fights over access to Trump’s tax returns.

+Last week, an appeals court in New York ruled that Trump’s longtime accounting firm must hand over eight years of his tax returns to New York prosecutors.
+Trump’s lawyers have said they will take that case to the U.S. Supreme Court.

-Reporting by Jonathan Stempel in New York; Editing by Chris Reese and Tom Brown
+Reporting by Jonathan Stempel in New York; Editing by Chris Reese, Tom Brown and Andrea Ricci